gahan-corporation/wyatt/docs/reference/orm.rst

 Compatibility between new API and old API
 =========================================

-Odoo is currently transitioning from an older (less regular) API, it can be necessary to manually bridge from one to the other manually:
+Gerp is currently transitioning from an older (less regular) API, it can be necessary to manually bridge from one to the other manually:

 * RPC layers (both XML-RPC and JSON-RPC) are expressed in terms of the old